 Continuing from part I.

-Not only towns and cities, but also archaeological sites and other places of great interest have become part of the UNESCO World Heritage in the north of the country.
+Not only towns and cities, but also archaeological sites and other places of great interest have become part of the UNESCO World Heritage in the north of Italy.
 Here is the list of those you can visit.

 Archaeological Area and the Patriarchal Basilica of Aquileia